RedisLabs/redislabs-docs/content/rs/networking/configuring-aws-route53-dns-redis-enterprise.md

         /rs/networking/configuring-aws-route53-dns-redis-enterprise/,
         ]
 ---
-Redis Enterprise Software requires DNS to be properly configured to achieve high availability and fail-over regardless of where it is installed.
+Redis Enterprise Software utilizes DNS to achieve high availability and fail-over regardless of where it is installed.

 Here, you learn how to configure AWS Route53 DNS resolution.